 Thank you so much for visiting my fundraising page!

-Asking for donations is not my favorite thing to do but, I have to do it anyway.
-As you are probably already aware of , I have a rare neuromuscular autoimmune disease called Myasthenia Gravis (MG).
+As you are probably already aware of, I have a rare neuromuscular autoimmune disease called Myasthenia Gravis (MG).
 I was diagnosed in 2011 after having nearly 10 years of worsening symptoms that evaded multiple neurologist as to their cause.
 I had just about given up hope on finding help until, as what I considered ‘one last try’, I met Dr Weiss.
 Unbeknownst to me, he was a specialist in MG.
 He had me diagnosed in 10 minutes of conversation.
 Further testing confirmed what he suspected.
 I can’t tell you enough how thankful and lucky I felt to have made that appointment with him.
 He was an answer to my prayers and saved my life.

-MG causes serious symptoms such as arm/leg weakness, trouble swallowing, speaking and breathing and disabling double vision.
-MG often prevents us from doing what we want to and need to do.
-It invariably hurts our quality of life.
+MG can cause serious symptoms such as arm/leg weakness, trouble swallowing, speaking, breathing and disabling double vision.
+MG often prevents us from doing what we want and need to do.
+It invariably hurts our quality of life and sets a new 'normal' to everyday tasks.
 There are treatments for MG but not all patients respond well to current treatment options.
-Furthermore, the treatments we have, are not without side effects.
-My treatment involves taking a medicine every 3 hours, pretty much around the clock, to decrease symptoms.
-I also get an infusion every 3 weeks called IVIG (immunoglobulins), daily prednisone, and several rounds of Rituxan per year (IV chemo to wipe out part of my immune system).
-All this to just keep me going and breathing.
-I’m not looking for sympathy…just filling in the facts.
+Furthermore, the treatments we have, are not without potentially serious side effects.

 Until there's a cure...There's hope.
 And for that we have each other!